lllcccfff/GaussianDrive/readme.md

-# StreetWorld
+# GaussianDrive

-StreetWorld is built on MetaDrive, integrating Gaussian splatting rendering and simulation.
+GaussianDrive is built on MetaDrive, integrating Gaussian splatting rendering and real-scene replay.
 It discovers scenes automatically from a scene-config directory and supports remote visualization in a client/server mode for interactive driving or RL training.

 ## Installation
 - Install dependencies: